Barcelona Transfer News: Catalans bring forward signing of Toulouse's Jean Clair Todibo | Goal.com

 Todibo, 19, was out of contract at the Ligue 1 side in June 2019, and had already struck terms with Barca to move on a free transfer when his current deal expires.

-But after negotiations between the two clubs, the Catalans have now revealed that he will be presented as a new signing in the current window.
+But after negotiations between the two clubs, the Catalans have now revealed that he will be presented as a new signing in the current windowafter paying a small fee to Toulouse.

 Todibo will be presented as a Barca player on Friday and will wear the No. 6 jersey vacated by Denis Suarez when the midfielder moved on loan to Arsenal.